-Many people often wonder if black cats are synonymous to witches, and it’s easy to see why.
-Ever since the olden days, black cats were believed to be the familiars of witches.
-Now if you’re a Wiccan, you know it’s not exclusively cats that can be familiars, but not everyone is Wiccan (not everyone is awesome like that)!
+Many individuals often question whether black cats are inherently linked to witches, and it’s easy to understand that perspective.
+Historically, black cats have been perceived as the familiars of witches.
+For those who identify as Wiccans, it’s understood that not just cats can be familiars, but not everyone shares that belief (not everyone is as cool as that)!

-This association is not all positive.
-People who fear witches 9 times out of 10, also fear black cats because they think of them as bringers of bad luck.
-Anyone who has ever invited a cat into their lives know the joy and positive luck that a black cat brings.
-I mean, there is no NORMAL and AVERAGE black cat.
-They are just special in their own way that cannot be likened to any other animal or familiar.
+This association carries a darker connotation.
+Those who harbor fears of witches often also view black cats as symbols of misfortune.
+Anyone who has welcomed a cat into their home knows the happiness and positive vibes that a black cat can bring.
+Honestly, there is no AVERAGE or NORMAL black cat.
+Each one is unique in a way that cannot be compared to any other animal or familiar.

 Christianization of Rome